 This report is a Solvency II requirement, which is designed to give AEL's external stakeholders (including policyholders) an insight into the solvency and financial condition of the Company.
-This is the second SFCR prepared by the Company.
-It is prepared on a solo entity basis and it covers the year ended 31st December 2017.
+It is prepared on a solo entity basis and it covers the year ended 31st December 2018.